(Frequently Asked Questions)

 Our Schmidt family descends from Hans Schmidt (1594-1680), a shepherd who lived in the area of Nentershausen and Blankenbach, in the Hessen-Kassel region of Germany.
 Many of his descendants populated the nearby village of Machtlos, Germany over the centuries.
 In the 1800s, several Schmidts from the German forest village of Machtlos braved a voyage across the Atlantic.
 They settled mainly in Iowa, but stretch from Washington state to Washington DC.
 The American descendants of those immigrant pioneers now number well into the thousands.
 We reunited for the greatest and most fun reunion in the world, at the one place in northwest Iowa big enough to hold all of us: the spacious Clay County Fairgrounds in Spencer, Iowa.

-The reunion was held in Spencer, Iowa at the Clay County Fairgrounds, the large and well-accommodated home of the “world’s greatest county fair”.
+The reunion is being held in Spencer, Iowa, the large and well-accommodated home of the “world’s greatest county fair”.
 The 2016 reunion was also held in Spencer.
-Spencer was chosen for 3 reasons: its proximity to West Bend, Iowa, where most of the Schmidts from Machtlos settled; its location near the center of the United States, evening out the travel distances for as many attendees as possible; the ability of its ample facilities to comfortably hold the thousands of cousins coming to attend this momentous gathering.
+Spencer was chosen for 3 reasons: its proximity to West Bend, Iowa, where most of our Schmidt ancestors settled; its location near the center of the United States, evening out the travel distances for as many attendees as possible; and the ability of its ample facilities to comfortably hold the hundreds of cousins coming to attend this momentous gathering.